 * Many of these old recipes would have used cocoa powder, but I decided to use something better.
 I used Lindt 85% dark chocolate which has a small amount of cocoa butter and other tasty things.
 As with anything, better ingredients in, better product out.

 If you like rich hot chocolate, then this is for you.
 The coconut milk does not make it taste like a Chocolate-Colada, but it definitely adds to the richness.
-The egg white gives body to the hot chocolate with a perceptible thickness, which is somewhere between whole milk and commercial egg nog.
-The end result being very pleasant.
+The egg white gives body to the hot chocolate with a perceptible thickness, which is somewhere between whole milk and commercial eggnog.
+The end result is very pleasant.

 From the December 1911 edition of the Kansas City Star

 Novel Beverages Easily Prepared and Cheering on a Cold Winter Day

 Novel, appetizing hot beverages may be offered to guests after the impromptu game of cards, the informal musical, or the on return from an evening spent at the play, with, perhaps, the addition of a daintily arranged plate of seed cookies, crisp cheese pasties or a slice of homemade cake.
 Never use silver receptacles for this purpose, as the metal becomes so quickly heated and retains the heat so long that it is almost impossible to enjoy the beverage at the proper temperature without burning the lips and mouth.

 The following recipes have been carefully prepared and tested, and, as they are easily and quickly carried out, may be tried “with” the most satisfactory results, even by the inexperienced hostess, who feels that she is limited to inexpensive hospitality.